 Decoy effect: This is a phenomenon whereby consumers tend to change their preference between two options when a third option which complicates the decision making is presented.
 This is a clever trick that is routinely applied by companies to nudge their customers towards specific products.
 This is especially useful when product options are evaluated on multiple dimensions, often making it difficult for a customer to identify the best-fit product.
 In such cases, the introduction of a new ‘decoy’ option can be effectively used to influence the decision towards a particular choice.

-Hyperbolic discounting: Humans have always shown a bias for instant gratification – i.e. given two similar rewards, people almost always show a preference for one that would materialize sooner than later.
+Hyperbolic discounting: Humans have always shown a bias for instant gratification – i.e. given two similar rewards, people almost always show a preference for one that would materialize sooner than later as has been proved further using decision sciences.
 For instance, given a choice between $50 now or $100 a year from now, most people would prefer the $50 option.
 However, when asked for a choice between $50 in 10 years and $100 in 11 years, most people would switch to the $100 option, even though the choice is essentially the same.
-Such biased decisions are regularly made in the world of insurance – and insurance companies are taking note of this phenomenon.
+Such biased decisions are regularly made in the world of insurance using big data in banking – and insurance companies are taking note of this phenomenon.

 The Allais Paradox: This is a subtle, yet powerful phenomenon that was first reported by Marice Allais (Nobel Prize 1988).
 It implies that in a situation of uncertainty vs uncertainty (i.e. different degrees of risk), people tend to maximize expected value, whereas in a situation of certainty vs uncertainty the same set of people tend to prefer certainty with an attempt to maximize expected utility (i.e. satisfaction) rather than value.
 In other words, depending on how the choices are made available, there is inconsistency in the decision making process.